adamsilver/forms/manuscript/00-Introduction.md

 ## Who is this book for?

-This book is for both for designers and developers, both back-end and front-end of pretty much any ability.
+This book is for designers and developers of varying abilities.
+In other words &mdash; are you designing and/or building forms on the web?
+If *yes*, you will want to read this.

 ## Overview